Shopping Links

 US DVD Review

 The DVD is a basic but solid production.
-The anamorphic widescreen video (nice touch) is very sharp and clean, and the 2-channel audio, though it perhaps felt a bit weak, was reasonably crisp.
+The anamorphic widescreen video (nice touch) is very sharp and clean, and the 2-channel audio, though it is perhaps a bit weak in terms of punch, is reasonably crisp.
 The disc includes a nice-looking animated menu with a chapter index, plus trailers for Studio ArtFX's current works (this, Understanding Chaos, and the yet-unfinished A.M.P.), plus the three interviews on the production process.

 Rated 13-up by the studio, which seems reasonable.